-The ACLU has forced groundbreaking reforms of the Illinois foster care system since 1988, when we filed this landmark case against the Illinois Department of Children and Family Services (DCFS).
-Over the last 28 years, the ACLU’s relentless and successful pursuit of court-ordered reforms has secured safe, stable adoptive homes for more than 40,000 children.
-Our reforms also have reduced caseloads, improved the safety of children, protected adequate agency funding, implemented better training for caseworkers and private agency staff, and reorganized DCFS systems of supervision and accountability.
-Our advocacy has resulted in a reduction of the number of children in Illinois foster care from more than 50,000 in 1995 to approximately 15,000 today.
-From a system that was once one of the worst in the nation, Illinois reform strategies have become a model for setting and achieving benchmarks and outcomes for the care of children in government-run systems.
+Since filing this landmark case against the Illinois Department of Children and Family Services (DCFS) in 1988, the ACLU has forced groundbreaking reforms to the Illinois foster care system.
+The ACLU’s ongoing pursuit of court-ordered reforms strives to secure safe, stable homes for thousands of children in Illinois and to, among other things, reduce caseloads, improve the safety of children, protect adequate agency funding, implement better training for caseworkers and private agency staff, and reorganize DCFS systems of supervision and accountability.
+Historically, the ACLU’s advocacy towards these and other goals has resulted in a reduction of the number of children in Illinois foster care from more than 50,000 in 1995 to around 16,000 today.
+The ACLU aims to reform a child welfare system that was once one of the worst in the nation and ultimately ensure the safety, permanence, and wellbeing of youth in care.

-The road to reforming DCFS has been fraught with obstacles.
-In 2009 the ACLU won a federal court order blocking hundreds of millions of dollars in cuts to essential DCFS programs—cuts that would have made it impossible for the agency to comply with the consent decree approved by the federal court in 1991.
-In 2012 a federal court approved an agreed order requiring DCFS to bring caseloads back into compliance with the decree by the end of 2012 and mandating several additional steps to reduce the likelihood that this problem will occur in the future.
-The substantial turnover in the Director position at DCFS throughout recent years has made progress difficult.
+The road to reforming DCFS continues to be fraught with obstacles.
+For example, in 2009, the ACLU won a federal court order blocking hundreds of millions of dollars in cuts to essential DCFS programs—cuts that would have made it impossible for the agency to comply with the Consent Decree approved by the federal court in 1991.
+In 2012, a federal court approved an agreed order requiring DCFS to bring caseloads back into compliance with the Consent Decree by the end of 2012 and mandating several additional steps to reduce the likelihood that this problem will occur in the future.

-In 2014 we advised the DCFS of reports about severe shortages of mental health services and substandard conditions at various residential treatment centers housing our clients.
-The data responding to our request indicated, among other things, that hundreds of youth were at shelters, detention centers, juvenile prisons, psychiatric hospitals and other settings waiting for the services and placements they needed.
-As a result, we advised DCFS in November, 2014 that it was in violation of our consent decree.
-We asked that DCFS agree to retain independent mental health experts to help us figure out an enforceable plan to address these problems.
-When DCFS refused, in February 2015, we filed an emergency motion with the court.
+In 2014, the ACLU advised DCFS of reports about severe shortages of mental health services and substandard conditions at various residential treatment centers treating youth in care.
+The data indicated, among other things, that hundreds of youth were at shelters, detention centers, juvenile prisons, psychiatric hospitals, and other restrictive settings waiting for the services and placements they desperately needed.
+In 2015, the ACLU filed an emergency motion requesting the Court to appoint experts to review the problem.
+The Court appointed experts who assessed proposed solutions to the systemic deficiencies in the level of care for youth with mental and behavioral health needs.